anupriyajo/continous-arts/README.md

 ### Running locally

 A Linux or MacOS is assumed.
+See [this](https://www.liquidweb.com/kb/how-to-setup-a-python-virtual-environment-on-windows-10/) to setup a python virtual env in windows.

 - Make sure [Python](https://www.python.org/downloads/) 3.7+ is installed
 - Create a directory `~/.virtualenvs`